Venezuela electoral body suspends referendum drive, opposition fumes

-CARACAS Venezuela's electoral authority on Thursday suspended the next phase of a recall referendum against unpopular President Nicolas Maduro, sparking outcry from the opposition who accused the Socialist government of dictatorial tactics.
+CARACAS (Reuters) - Venezuela's electoral authority on Thursday suspended the next phase of a recall referendum against unpopular President Nicolas Maduro, sparking outcry from the opposition who accused the Socialist government of dictatorial tactics.

 The oil-rich country is mired in a brutal economic crisis that has families skipping meals amid food shortages and triple-digit inflation.
 Maduro, a former bus driver and union leader elected three years ago to replace late leader Hugo Chavez, has seen his popularity tumble in hand with the recession.